 ● The Hadar Institute, a leader in the field of Jewish education and community building, has seen unprecedented demand for its classes and program offerings since pivoting fully to online in March.
 In the space of two months online, Hadar reached as many people as it typically does in 8 months of worldwide on-site teaching - and close to 40% of those users were new to Hadar.
 JCRIF’s grant will support two areas of Hadar’s growing online work, not only expanding its audiences, but also using them as an opportunity to experiment with building community online (not just content).
 The grant will expand the work of Hadar’s Project Zug, an online havruta (paired) learning platform that has already connected thousands of Jews in one-on-one content-based conversations through more than 30 courses from master educators.
 The grant will also support Hadar’s newest networking programs for children and their families: classes and podcasts in Torah, Mishnah and Talmud for children ages 5-18.

-● Hillel International is pivoting to ensure that Hillels continue to meet the needs of Jewish students, even if they cannot physically be on campus.
-Its new Hillel@Home digital engagement platform has reached more than 60,000 people since March; additional investment will engage even more students, will complement Hillel’s on-campus presence, and will reach students on campuses without professionally-staffed Hillels.
-Hillel is also launching “Hillel Higher Holidays 5781,” which will redesign High Holiday experiences across all local Hillels, enabling them to leverage the creation of high-quality nationally-focused programs while focusing specifically on community-building and intimate events for their own communities.
+● Hillel International is pivoting to ensure that Hillels continue to meet the needs of Jewish students, even if they cannot physically be on campus or if their "campus" experience looks very different than it had in the past.
+The new Hillel@Home digital engagement platform has reached more than 75,000 people since March; additional investment will engage even more students, will complement Hillel’s on-campus presence, and will reach students on campuses without professionally-staffed Hillels.
+Hillel is also launching “Hillel Higher Holidays,” which will redesign High Holiday experiences across all local Hillels, enabling them to leverage the creation of high-quality movement-wide programs while focusing specifically on community-building and intimate events for their own communities.
 Offerings will include large scale virtual gathering, personal moments of reflection, artistic offerings, and programs drawn from the entire Hillel system.
+Finally, in a realization that the pandemic will accelerate existing trends toward greater enrollment of Jewish students in commuter (rather than residential) community-based schools, Hillel is also piloting new methods of reaching students who attend these commuter schools, including through neighborhood-based approaches.

 ● Institute for Jewish Spirituality is responding to new needs from both individuals (of all ages) and institutions (of all kinds) for ways to address grief and loss, breakdowns of society, and anxiety and fear by cultivating Jewish spirituality and mindfulness.
 Since the pandemic began, demand has skyrocketed for IJS programs like online Jewish mindfulness meditation, Jewish yoga, weekly contemplative Torah study, and more.
 IJS will be creating additional resources for individuals and piloting a new partnership with JCC Association to scale its work into multiple areas of Jewish communal life.